ConsumerAffairs Unaccredited Brand

 The engine on my 2006 dodge charger started knocking and making noise, took it to the automotive shop.
 They say I need a new engine, also I had transmission issues, the car jerking and brake issues.

-Dodge Charger Company Profile
+Dodge Charger Company Information

 - Company Name: